How Many Parts?

 Reassemling The Shower Head

 Reassembly is the reverse of dismantling.
-Below are some pictures depicting various stages of assembly:
+Below are some pictures depicting five stages of assembly:

 Apply the rubber seals shown above and the central rubber washer in the selector disc.